 There is very little out there when it comes to no personal guarantee credit for small, newer businesses.
 There are some vendors that will extend net terms without a personal guarantee if your business meets certain requirements.

 Requirements may include a certain minimum time in business, a minimum average balance in a business bank account, specific annual revenue, and more.
 Other than that, there are a couple of business charge cards you can get without a personal guarantee.
-For example, Brex and Divvy both offer this type of product.
+For example, Brex offers this type of product.

 The catch is, these are charge cards, not credit cards.
 So you have to pay the balance off